hmvmpire/React-native-Redux/README.md

 # React-native-Redux
-Boiler Plate for React Native with Reduc
+Boiler Plate for React Native with Redux